 Bird food will attract squirrels into your yard, and you do not want that.
 Ensure that the area around your bird feeder is as clean as possible.
 You could place the bird feeders about 5 to 6 feet off the ground and about 10 feet away from any structures in your home.
 If you notice that the squirrels are climbing on the poles of the bird feeders, you could run them with Crisco, it won’t hurt the birds, and the squirrels will slither down.

 These types of sprinklers are designed to keep cats and rabbits out of your garden.
 They also do a perfect job of scaring away squirrels.
 In case you have numerous squirrels or children, this method might result in over spraying of your garden which is essentially not good for the plants.

 Scare them away

 You can use your pet dog or even a cat.
 Having them around your garden will ensure squirrels stay away.
 Training your dog to do the job would be even better.
 Alternatively, you can purchase predator urine.
 Spraying it around your garden fools the squirrels into thinking there’s an animal lurking nearby.

 Put away squirrel attractions

-Fallen fruits, seeds, and nuts are what these creatures love and having them around will mean them frequently visiting the garden.
+Fallen fruits, seeds, and nuts are what these creatures love and having them around will mean they frequently visit the garden.
 Always clear them up, not only in the garden but also in other areas around your home.
-Remains of fruits and nuts from your kitchen can also be a source of the smell that can attract squirrels from far.
+Remains of fruits and nuts from your kitchen can also be a source of the smell that can attract squirrels from afar.
 Always keep them in a tightly covered container, and not near your garden.